-- 5. When designing and performing substantive analytical procedures, either alone or in combination with tests of details, as substantive procedures in accordance with ISA (UK) 330 (Revised July 2017),3 the auditor shall: (Ref: Para.
+- When designing and performing substantive analytical procedures, either alone or in combination with tests of details, as substantive procedures in accordance with ISA (UK) 330 (Revised July 2017),3 the auditor shall: (Ref: Para.
 A4-A5) - (a) Determine the suitability of particular substantive analytical procedures for given assertions, taking account of the assessed risks of material misstatement and tests of details, if any, for these assertions; (Ref: Para.
 A6-A11)

-1 ISA (UK) 315 (Revised June 2016), Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and Its Environment, paragraph 6(b).
+1 ISA (UK) 315 (Revised July 2020), Identifying and Assessing the Risks of Material Misstatement, paragraph 14(b).

-2 ISA (UK) 330 (Revised July 2017), The Auditor's Reponses to Assessed Risks, paragraphs 6 and 18
+2 ISA (UK) 330 (Revised July 2017), The Auditor's Reponses to Assessed Risks, paragraphs 6 and 18.